silvaej/silvaej/README.md

 *02/22 - 05/22*
 - Help CTI in maintaining and building webpages.
 - Conceptualized a web applications based on a specific business requirement.
-- Build a certificate generation and verification using MERN stack.
+- Build a certificate generation and verification using **MERN** stack.
-- Manage workflow with team of 3 web developer interns using GitHub.
+- Manage workflow with team of 3 web developer interns using **GitHub**.
 - Wrote the entire backend code, helped establishing the frontend, and their connections.